apache/dolphinscheduler/docs/docs/en/guide/security.md

 ## Create Alarm Group

 The alarm group is a parameter set at startup.
-After the process ends, the status of the process and other information will be sent to the alarm group by email.
+After the workflow ends, the status of the workflow and other information will be sent to the alarm group by email.

 The administrator enters the `Security Center -> Alarm Group Management` page and clicks the `Create Alarm Group` button to create an alarm group.